zinic/crawl/core.md

 A character may choose to spend health points and convert them into an action points.
 This loss of health points counts as damage to the character and is treated the same.

-The number of health points a character can convert into action points is limited by the character's endurance aspect.
+The number of health points a character can convert into action points is limited by the character's action point pool size.
+You may not convert health points into more action points than a character has room in their action point pool.

 #### Using Aspects